-Robert J. Reinstein has served Temple Law with his global vision, thoughtful leadership and constant dedication for nearly 20 years, fulfilling administrative, managerial and academic roles as Vice President, Dean, and Professor of Law.
+Robert J. Reinstein has served Temple Law School with his global vision, thoughtful leadership and constant dedication for nearly 40 years, fulfilling administrative, managerial, and academic roles as Vice President of the University, Dean of Temple Law School, and Professor of Law.

-Professor Reinstein earned broad respect as head administrator for the University’s Juris Doctor program (1989-2008), spearheading many academic advancements and improvements to the school’s operations and facilities.
-Under his supervision, fundraising efforts increased the law school’s endowment from $4 million to over $57 million.
+Professor Reinstein earned broad respect as Dean of the Law School from 1989 to 2008, spearheading many academic advancements and improvements to the school’s operations and facilities.
+Under his leadership, fundraising efforts increased the law school’s endowment from $4 million to over $57 million.
 During his tenure, the law school received over $100 million in total gifts and grants to date (cash receipts excluding pledges).

 In addition, Reinstein increased the law school’s full-time faculty by twenty percent, adding thirteen new faculty chairs and professorships.
 More than seventy new endowed scholarship funds were established as well as a new public interest fellowship program.
 Also, in his former role as Vice President of Temple University, Reinstein expanded the University’s international programs, which now educate approximately 3,000 students on its campuses in Rome and Japan.
 Temple University Japan is the first foreign university to be accredited by the Japanese Ministry of Education and has undergraduate and graduate degree-granting programs in liberal arts, business, education and law.
 Temple Rome provides semester-abroad and summer programs in art, art history, liberal arts, business and law to about 600 U.S. students each year.